metabase/metabase/docs/users-guide/referencing-saved-questions-in-queries.md

-## Using a saved question as a sub-query
+## Referencing saved questions in queries

 With SQL databases, we can use an existing question as the basis for a new query, or as a common table expression (CTE).
 For example, let's say we have a lot of data spread across a number of tables, but our users are most interested in a subset of that data.
 We can perform a complicated query once to return those results, which people can refer to in their queries just like they would with any other table.